Thomas A. Guglielmo

 Thomas A. Guglielmo is an American historian.

 Life

 Thomas Angelo Guglielmo was born to Thomas Joseph and Maryloretta (Smith) Guglielmo in 1969.
 He grew up in Hastings-on-Hudson, New York, received a BA from Tufts University, and a Ph.D. in History from the University of Michigan in 2000.

 He taught at University of Notre Dame before joining the faculty at George Washington University.

 Family

 His sister Jennifer Mary Guglielmo is also a historian and associate professor at Smith College.
-His brother Mark Vesuvio Guglielmo is a music producer, rapper/emcee, photographer, as well as president and founder of Manifest Media.
+His brother Mark Guglielmo is a contemporary artist, rapper, and record producer.